 1. Input

-This is where the user initiates the interaction by providing input to the machine through the HMI.
+The interaction begins when a user enters a command or provides information through the HMI.
 The method depends on the HMI design and the machine’s function, and common options include:

 2. Processing